tops4u/Ram-Tester/README.md

 # Ram-Tester
-Ram Tester for vintage CBM Computer RAM Chips - **BETA** do not build/fork yet.
+Ram Tester for vintage CBM Computer RAM Chips (most RAM ever used in C64 / C128 / A-500 & A-2000) - **BETA** do not build/fork yet.

 This is a hobbyist project, there is no warranty of any sort and usage is on your own risk.
 By using any information on this site you agree to this.
 Please read the license.